 Specialized thermal-resistant cameras are placed along the route to cover overhead cranes, rail paths, and pouring bays, ensuring no blind spots in motion tracking.

 We collect video data of standard vs. abnormal ladle movements (e.g., misaligned pour, idle time, speed spikes).
-This is used to train a motion-pattern AI model specifically for your plant’s environment.
+This is used to train a motion-pattern AI model specifically for your plants environment.

 The AI model is connected with your SCADA or DCS system.
 When unusual ladle behavior is detected (e.g., excessive vibration, drift, or delay), alerts are triggered on operator screens, with optional auto-shutdown triggers.